Academic Year Law Student Externships and Fellowships

 Instructions for Applicants:

-Please submit via email a cover letter and resume to Mary Murphy, Pro Bono Program Paralegal, at [email protected].
-For a fall or full-year internship, applications are due by Friday, May 31, 2024, at 5 pm, and we hope to make a hiring decision by early July.
+To apply, please email a cover letter and resume to Mary Murphy, Pro Bono Program paralegal, at [email protected].
+The deadline to apply is February 28, 2025 at 5 pm, and we hope to make a hiring decision by the end of March 2025.
 Students must successfully pass a conflict and criminal background check before the internship is finalized.